Skip to main content

 • A 2011 animal study found that DIM “seems to have no adverse [effects] on the rat even when given in doses 10x what we propose to be therapeutic.”

-Insider Tip: Because DIM can alter your hormones, it’s best avoided by people who are pregnant or nursing or those who have hormone-sensitive cancers.
+Insider Tip: Because DIM can influence hormone pathways, it’s best avoided by people who are pregnant or nursing, as well as those with hormone-sensitive cancers or those taking hormone-modulating medications, unless directed otherwise by a healthcare provider.

 Who is DIM for?

-As with most supplements, there are specific people who may benefit most from it.
-In the case of DIM, this includes:
+As with most supplements, there are specific people who may benefit most from DIM:

 • People experiencing mood or vasomotor menopause symptoms (i.e., hot flashes, night sweats)